 First Nations, Métis, Inuit

-Livingstone Range School Division is located on the traditional lands of the Niitsitapi (Kainai, Piikani and Siksika ‘The Blackfoot People’) within the Treaty 7 area of Southern Alberta.
+Livingstone Range School Division is located on the traditional lands and territory of the Niitsitapi (Kainai, Piikani and Siksika - ‘The Blackfoot People’) within the Treaty 7 region of Southern Alberta.

 LRSD is committed to First Nations, Metis and Inuit (FNMI) student success, Reconciliation in Education, and supporting Foundational Knowledge of FNMI peoples, cultures and histories within all schools and classrooms for the benefit of ALL students.

 Wisdom and Guidance Council